blaenk/site/input/notes/ruby.markdown

 `Object` is a generic object class which contains many introspection methods.
 The `BasicObject` class is even more bare-bones, and the `Object` class derives from it.

+The `Kernel` module is mixed into `Object` and defines most of Ruby's fundamental methods.

 Class objects are the only object with the power to spawn new instances.
 Every class, such as `Object`, is an instance of the `Class` class.

 This can be illustrated explicitly by instantiating a class object via `Class.new` and using that class object to create instances of that class: